-- The Berserker: Like his U20 counterpart, though arguably this might be because Raichi explicitely brought out this side of him in desperation against Gast.
+- The Berserker: Like his U20 counterpart, though arguably, this might be because Raichi explicitly brought out this side of him in desperation against Gast.

 - Oh, Crap!: On his first appearance against U13 Vegeta, this is averted because he is only Super Saiyan level one, and gets dispatched by U13 Vegeta going Super Saiyan two.